Tallmantz Phoenix P-1: Film work

 Although Frank Tallman had flown the Phoenix P-1 for the first aerial shots on July 7, 1965, he injured his leg in a freak go-kart accident with his young son and was hospitalized.
 Second-unit director Oscar Rudolph called for another takeoff to ensure that a usable take would be filmed.
 Paul Mantz, who had completed the majority of the trial flights in the P-1, volunteered to stand in for his partner.

 During filming on July 8, 1965, Mantz tried to simulate a takeoff by executing a touch-and-go maneuver.
-As Mantz descended for another low camera pass, his rate of descent at 90 mph exceeded the plane's structural capacity.
-The modest impact of the touchdown, coupled with the sudden drag caused by the aircraft's cobbled skid/wheel landing gear, caused the boom section behind the wings to fail, propelling the nose section forward, and the P-1 broke apart violently, killing Paul Mantz instantly.
+As Mantz descended for another low camera pass, his rate of descent at 90 mph exceeded the plane's aerodynamic capabilities.
+The resulting impact of the touchdown, coupled with the sudden drag caused by the aircraft's cobbled skid/wheel landing gear, caused the boom section behind the wings to fail, propelling the nose section forward, and the P-1 broke apart violently, killing Paul Mantz instantly.
 Stuntman Bobby Rose, also on board, was thrown clear and survived with a broken shoulder and pelvis.
 The tail boom cracked just aft of the wing as the right skid hit the ground while the left skid and tail wheel were still in the air.

 In the subsequent accident investigation, a number of factors were identified, including Mantz's misjudgment of the pullout speed of the Phoenix P-1.
 He contended with a nose-heavy configuration, with no flaps or adequate trim to slow the aircraft in its final descent.
 Investigators also investigated whether Mantz was impaired by alcohol consumption.

 Mantz's body was flown back to Orange County in his B-25 camera plane N1203.
 The last credit of The Flight of the Phoenix pays tribute to him.